ARS-SWRC/swrc_photoscan_ua_hpc/README.md

-The aim of this notebook is to document the steps for processing drone imagery using Photoscan Pro and the High Performance Computing services from The University of Arizona (UA).
+The aim of this notebook is to document the steps for processing drone imagery using PhotoScan Pro and the High Performance Computing services from The University of Arizona (UA).
 Users of these resources are part of a collaboration project between USDA-ARS-SWRC and UA.